Skip to content

 Q: My Indian shares are below NZD 50,000.
 Does FIF apply?

 A: No. The de minimis exemption excludes you.
-NZD 50,000 cost-basis threshold; if you stay below it, FIF doesn't apply and you pay tax only on actual dividends and realized gains.
+NZD 50,000 cost-basis threshold; if you stay below it, FIF doesn't apply and you pay tax only on actual dividends and realised gains.

 Q: I have NZD 60,000 in Indian shares and NZD 40,000 in Indian mutual funds.
 Aggregate or separate?